The Day of the Dead in Mexico: What’s it all about?

-In Spectre, the most recent James Bond movie from 2015, they give a highly stylized view of the Day of the Dead.
-In the first scenes of the movie, you see a big parade with lots of noise and action and people running around in colorful dresses and skull makeup.
+Spectre, the James Bond movie from 2015, presents a highly stylized view of the Day of the Dead.
+In the first scenes of the movie, there’s a big parade with lots of noise and action, with people running around in colorful dresses and skull makeup.
 Apparently the Mexican government spent a huge amount of money to get the scene included in the movie, and the skeleton character even made it onto the cover:

-In an example of life following art (or art following art?), the first Day of the Dead parade, called the Paseo de las Animas, went down the same city streets on Saturday, October 29 in Mexico City.
-Along with floats of skulls and big colorful monsters called alebrijes, it included 1,000 actors in skeleton costumes and makeup.
-(The skeleton, called catrina for women and catrin for men, is the iconic figure wearing a suit or a flowing gown).
+In an example of life following art (or art following art?), there are now Day of the Dead parades, called Paseo de las Animas, going down the same city streets in Mexico City, usually the weekend before the holiday.
+Along with floats of skulls and big colorful monsters called alebrijes, they include thousands of actors in skeleton costumes and makeup.
+(The skeleton, called catrina for women and catrin for men, is the iconic figure wearing a flowing gown or old-style suit.)

 Feria del Alfeñique in Toluca

-The Mexico City parade might be new, but displays, events and markets selling Day of the Dead specialities occur all over the country leading up to the holiday.
+The Mexico City parade might be relatively new, but displays, events, and markets selling Day of the Dead specialities have been happening for years all over the country in the days leading up to the holiday.

 No altar would be complete without calaveritas, the colorful candy skulls.
 They represent the dead relative, whose name you can have drawn on the forehead in sugar.

 You can get candied everything, including all kinds of vegetables and fruit, like limes, pumpkin, and nopales (cactus leaves).
 Here are some tempting bananas:

 I especially enjoy the oficios, little skeletons doing their various jobs.